International Student Admissions

 (INCLUDING ALL DOCUMENTS AND ADMISSIONS FEES)

-*If for whatever reason prospective international students cannot meet the above submission deadlines for their desired term of enrollment, please contact the International Student Programs office by Email.
+*If for whatever reason a prospective international student cannot meet the above submission deadlines for their desired term of enrollment, please contact the International Student Programs office by Email.
 Extensions to any of the above deadlines are generally not allowed and exceptions can only be considered on a case-by-case basis provided the student can show proof of a legitimate hardship that has resulted in his or her inability to complete the admission requirements before the deadline period for the relevant term.